 A Challenge: Bursting Flavor Without Bursting Fillings

 Most everyone loves loaded appetizers filled with delicious cheese, but many make-at-home packaged products result in fillings that burst on the scene once cooked.
 Literally.
 No one likes exploding jalapeno poppers, blown out breakfast pockets or ruptured raviolis.
 The final cooking process can result in cheese bursting through a pastry pocket and other textural problems.

 These formulation fails can be difficult to overcome because the final preparation conditions are out of the manufacturer’s control.
 Ovens or frying temperatures that run too hot or freeze/thaw cycles from the grocer to a customer’s freezer can compromise the structural integrity of a filling.

-To overcome these challenges, consider the use of Grande Gusto®, an all-new, cost-effective cheese alternative that maintains consistency throughout the production process, upholds its integrity during thermal treatments, and withstands freeze/thaw cycles without viscosity breakdown.
+To overcome these challenges, consider the use of Grande Gusto®, an all-new functional whey protein ingredient that partially replaces fresh or powdered cheese and maintains consistency throughout the production process.
+It upholds its integrity during thermal treatments, and withstands freeze/thaw cycles without viscosity breakdown.

-Request a free sample of Grande Gusto cheese replacement and connect with our food scientists to explore how it can be incorporated into your formulations.
-You can also review our Gusto product sheet for more information on how Gusto can improve your cheesy applications.
+Request a free sample of Grande Gusto and connect with our food scientists to explore how it can be incorporated into your formulations.